Skip to content

 The Pennsylvania Horticultural Society Pop-Up Gardens —on South Street and in Manayunk — transform vacant lots into lush landscapes.
 The Gardens offer specialty cocktails, craft beer, and seasonal menus from local restaurants.

 Philadelphia’s summer traveling beer garden, Parks on Tap, brings brews and bites to a new neighborhood park every week.
+South Philadelphia’s Bok Bar features seasonal drinks and food on a roof that offers stunning views of the city.
 And those visiting Center City can enjoy seasonal drinks and food at Uptown Beer Garden — which sits just across from LOVE Park.

 Each summer, Eakins Oval transforms into a pop-up outdoor space along the Benjamin Franklin Parkway.
 Visitors can enjoy art, music, and free entertainment and concerts at The Oval.
 It is also home to a beer garden, food trucks, a Summer Sound Stage, a carousel, and more.

-Celebrate love in all its forms during Philadelphia Pride March and Festival, a day-long festival in downtown Philadelphia that starts with a parade to the vibrant Gayborhood.
+Celebrate love in all its forms during Philadelphia Pride March and Festival, a June festival in downtown Philadelphia, including a parade to the vibrant Gayborhood.
 Afterward, the neighborhood hosts a Pride festival where city-blocks overflow with mouth-watering food, festive entertainment, and LGBTQ+ resources.

-Philadelphia also hosts the nation’s largest annual Juneteenth event: the Juneteenth Parade & Festival.
+Summer really heats up in Philadelphia with the Odunde Festival, the largest street festival celebrating African American culture through music, food, fashion, culture, and much more.
+Philadelphia also hosts one of the nation’s largest annual Juneteenth events: the Juneteenth Parade & Festival.
 The celebration starts with a parade in West Philadelphia and concludes with an afternoon of music and festivities in Malcolm X Park.

 For a taste of local culture, check out a neighborhood street festival.
-2nd Street Festival in Northern Liberties has grown into one of the largest annual street festivals in Philadelphia.
+August’s 2nd Street Festival in Northern Liberties has grown into one of the largest annual street festivals in Philadelphia.
+You can also stroll Main Street and find handcrafted arts and crafts at the annual Manayunk Art Festival in June.

 Dozens of Old City restaurants and bars participate in Old City Eats, which takes place every Thursday throughout the summer.
 The Old City Eats block party kicks off with live music, dancers, and of course, great food.

 The summer season begins with a star-studded, can’t miss music festival.
-During the first weekend of June, The Roots Picnic hosts a lineup of artists, comics, and podcasters curated by the local legends, The Roots.
+During the first weekend of June, The Roots Picnic hosts a lineup of musicians, comics, and podcasters curated by the local legendary The Roots.

 Feel the passion for Philadelphia sports

-Fueled by fan energy and star power, the Philadelphia Phillies are a must-watch team.
-Expect a sea of fans outside of Citizens Bank Park – the team’s home in South Philadelphia.
+Coming off another National League East crown, the Philadelphia Phillies are a must-watch team.
+Expect a sea of fans in red outside of Citizens Bank Park – the team’s home in South Philadelphia.
 Even if you can’t snag tickets to a game, heading to one of Philadelphia’s local sports bars can be just as exciting as sitting in the bleachers at the ballpark.

-Be close to the action at Xfinity Live!, the ultimate entertainment center just steps away from the Phillies’ home diamond.
-Chickie’s & Pete’s Crab House and Sports Bar is known for their signature crinkle-cut fries sprinkled with crabby spices.
-Garage Passyunk in South Philadelphia and Garage Fishtown are iconic spots for watching a game with lifelong fans of every generation.
+Be close to the action at Stateside Live!, the ultimate entertainment center just steps away from the Phillies’ home diamond and features a brand-new Grand Plaza as part of a $20 million renovation.
+Chickie’s & Pete’s Crab House and Sports Bar, with its several locations, is known for their signature crinkle-cut Crabfries sprinkled with crabby spices.
+Garage Passyunk in South Philadelphia, Garage Rittenhouse in Center City and Garage Fishtown are iconic spots for watching a game while raising a glass with lifelong fans of every generation.

 Major League Soccer’s Philadelphia Union also heat up the summer season.
-Catch a match at Subaru Park in Chester and cheer on the team alongside die-hard supporters.
+Catch a match at Subaru Park in Chester and cheer on the team alongside the die-hard Sons of Ben.

 Philadelphia’s sporting tradition runs deep—nowhere more so than along the Schuylkill River.
 On weekends, Kelly Drive fills with cheering crowds during rowing competitions like the Stotesbury Cup Regatta, the largest high school sprint race in the country.
-Visitors can catch the excitement while walking or biking along the river trail.
+Visitors can catch the excitement for FREE while walking or biking along the Schuylkill River Trail that runs from South Philadelphia to Manayunk

 Take a drive to Philadelphia’s Countryside